-2. Heat Exchangers
+2. Pressure vessel (incl.
+Heat Exchangers)

-(1) Where provided, heat exchangers are to comply with the requirements specified in Pt 5 Ch 5, Sec.
+(1) Where provided, pressure vessles including heat exchangers are to comply with the requirements specified in Pt 5 Ch 5, Sec.
 3 of the Rules for the Classification of Steel Ships.
 However, a regenerator does not consider as a kind of heat exchanger.